 Distance salutation.
 Once the user makes eye contact with the robot, it engages in a distance salutation.
-It does this by sensing if the user's head orientation is within 15 degrees of the robot, which is a reasonable heuristic for assuming mutual gaze.
-If the robot is not standing (e.g., as in Figure 3a-c), the robot will stand up (using the same operation as in Figure 3d).
-The robot will then orient its body torso and face (including maintaining its head tilt angle) directly towards the person and the person's head (Figure 4b).
-If the person remains looking at the robot, the robot will then perform one of the distance salutations.
-As we will discuss later, the wave (Figure 4c) worked best for this particular robot.
-The robot performed this by raising its arm, with an open hand directed towards the person, as seen in Figure 4c.
+Our system senses if the user's head orientation is within 15 degrees of the robot, which is a reasonable heuristic for assuming mutual gaze.
+If the robot is seated (e.g., as in Figure 2a-c), the robot will stand up.
+The robot will then orient its body torso and face (including maintaining its head tilt angle) directly towards the person and the person's head (Figure 3b).
+If the perform one of the distance salutations.
+As we will discuss later, the wave worked best for this particular robot.
+As seen in Figure 3c, the robot waves by raising its arm with an open hand directed towards the person.

 Approach.
-After the distance salutation, the robot will then move towards the person, passing through their social zone and into their personal zone.
+After the distance salutation, the robot will then move towards the person, passing from the social to the personal zone.
 As dictated by our model in Figure 1, the robot avoids eye contact during the initial approach.
 This is done through two calculations.
 First, the robot angles its head 20 degrees down from the person's facial orientation, as sensed by the Proximity Toolkit.
 Secondly, it looks 30 degrees off center from the direction of its body, in the direction away from the person.
-Because the robot's gaze appears to follow directly straight out from the front of its head, this gives the illusion of avoiding eye contact.
+Because the robot's gaze appears to follow directly straight out from the front of its head, this gives the illusion of avoiding eve contact.
 The intent of this behavior is to stop the robot from seeming like it is "staring" at the person during the approach.
 The robot continues to move towards the person.
 It adjusts its movement based on how it senses where the person is (for example, if the person is moving towards it and at an angle).
 As the distance between the two reaches the personal space threshold (as calculated on-the-fly by the sensing system tracking both robot and person), the final approach begins.
-The robot re-orients its head to simulate resuming eye contact (Figure 4d).
+The robot re-orients its head to simulate resuming eye contact (Figure 3d).
 Our robot cannot smile, so we do not implement that behavior.
 This head movement into the facing posture also simulates a headset behavior.

 Close Salutation.
 The robot continues to close the distance, where it will temporarily move into the person's intimate space.
-The robot then engages in a close salutation, which in this case is the handshake as shown in Figure 4e.
+The robot then engages in a close salutation, which in this case is the handshake as shown in Figure 3e.
 The robot does this by moving its hand forward with an open palm held sideways, as an invitation for the other person to shake its hand.
 As it does this, it performs a vocal close salutation as well, where it uses its voice synthesizer to say "how are you?"
 Other behaviors associated with a close salutation are maintained; the robot keeps a straight-on body posture, directly facing the human, and maintaining its eye contact via its head orientation and tilt.

 Transition.
 After the close salutation, the robot steps back to the personal space zone relative to the person (not shown), where it still maintains eye contact.
 At this point, the conversation or purpose of the interaction would take place, but this is beyond the scope of our current research.

 Failure cases.
 If the user does not appear interested in greeting the robot, does not appear to notice the robot, or actively avoids it, the robot's behavior as described in the previous section is modified as dictated by our state diagram in Figure 1.
 These situations are as follows.